phalcon-orphanage/docs/en/reference/volt.rst

 Note the call to the function "super()".
 With that function it's possible to render the contents of the parent block.

-As partials, the path set to "extends" is a relative path under the current views directory (i.e app/views/).
+As partials, the path set to "extends" is a relative path under the current views directory (i.e. app/views/).

 .. highlights::